aslapi/Challenge-1/README.md

 ## Installation

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.
 There are no installation steps required for this project.
-Simply click the link provided: XXXXXXX or you can clone the repository titled Horiseon-Code-Refactor-LaPierre and launch the index.html file in your default browser.
+Simply click the link provided: https://aslapi.github.io/Horiseon-Code-Refactor-LaPierre/ or you can clone the repository titled Horiseon-Code-Refactor-LaPierre and launch the index.html file in your default browser.

 ## Usage